8 Ways to Spring Clean Your Finances

 3. Define financial goals

-think about your goals and aspirations.
+Sit down and think about your goals and aspirations.
+If you have a partner, schedule a money date with them to go over what you'd like to build together?
 Do you want to start a business one day?
 Buy a home?
-Or maybe you want to send your kids off to college?
+Or maybe you want to retire in another country?

 4. Review your credit report